curlpipe/ox/README.md

 ## About The Project

 Ox is a text editor with IDE-like features.
 It was written in Rust using ANSI escape sequences.
-It assists developers with programming by providing several tools to speed up and make programming easier.
-It is a refreshing alternative to heavily bloated and resource hungry editors such as VSCode and JetBrains.
-It is so lightweight that it can be used on even the older computers.
+It assists developers with programming by providing several tools to speed up and make programming easier and a refreshing alternative to heavily bloated and resource hungry editors such as VS Code and JetBrains.
+Ox is so lightweight that it can be used on older computers.

-It runs in the terminal and runs on platforms like Linux and MacOS but doesn't work on Windows directly (it works if you use WSL) due to a lack of a good command line.
+It runs in the terminal and runs on platforms like Linux and macOS but doesn't work on Windows directly (it works if you use WSL) due to a lack of a good command line.
 There are many text editors out there and each one of them has their flaws and I hope to have a text editor that overcomes many of the burdens and issues.

 Ox is not based off any other editor and has been built from the ground up without any base at all.

 ## What features does Ox have and why should I use it?
 Ox aims to be an editor that takes features from some of the most popular editors out there, gaining the best of all worlds.

 **Vim** http://vim.org: Vim provides a plugin system for adding features to it as it is very minimal and only provides basic text editing functionality by default.
 It is quite extensive and has its own programming language for configuring and writing plugins for it.
 It has a steep learning curve due to being a “modal” text editor, having special modes for editing text.
-Ox is easier to use then Vim because it doesn’t have modes where the keyboard is repurposed, however it takes the idea of being a keyboard-only editor and being able to act just like an IDE after some configuration.
+Ox is easier to use than Vim because it doesn’t have modes where the keyboard is repurposed, however it takes the idea of being a keyboard-only editor and being able to act just like an IDE after some configuration.

-**Nano** https://www.nano-editor.org/: Nano is an editor that is very simple to grasp due to its intuitive key bindings such as “Ctrl+S” to save and “Ctrl+?” for the help menu etc. Ox took the idea for the keybindings from this editor, they are simple to remember, “Ctrl+F” for “Find”, “Ctrl+Q” for “Quit”, meaning that Ox doesn’t have as steep a learning curve.
+**Nano** https://www.nano-editor.org/: Nano is an editor that is very simple to grasp due to its intuitive key bindings such as “Ctrl+S” to save and “Ctrl+?” for the help menu etc. Ox took the idea for the key bindings from this editor, they are simple to remember, “Ctrl+F” for “Find”, “Ctrl+Q” for “Quit”, meaning that Ox doesn’t have as steep a learning curve.

 **Micro** https://micro-editor.github.io/: Micro has a plugin system that is programmed with a language called Lua however I can’t seem to find any up to date plugins for it and it lacks features such as a file tree.
 It is micro that inspired me to add mouse functionality and other features.